Person standing in trees wearing a silver lava stone fidget ring

 In an article from the Cleveland Clinic about essential oils, they point out that the chemicals that structurally make up a plant are the same chemicals that provide health benefits to people.
 They do point out that it takes a lot of plant material to make an essential oil which is why many are incredibly expensive or diluted to make them more affordable.

 There are a ton of essential oils out there that provide a lot of different health benefits.
 We offer five different essential oils to use with our Lava Stone Aromatherapy Element that can either be bought individually or as a pack of five.
-Below are the oils we offer and their associated health benefits.
+Below are the oils we offer and their associated health benefits:

-All of these essential oils have their own benefits that could help you decide what might be right for you Get all five for a holistic approach to aromatherapy.
 We want to note again that these are not intended to replace any medications or treatments that have been prescribed to you.
 They are meant to be used as a complementary remedy to what your doctor may have prescribed.
 They should also not be used as a solution to any ailment you've been experiencing.
 Seek medical attention if you're experiencing any discomfort that might make you want to use essential oils.

 Now that you know the basics of aromatherapy, you're ready to start using essential oils!
 Remember, it's important to fully understand best practices and uses for essential oils before you begin experimenting.